jackofdiamond5/BackpackTfApi/README.md

 [![BuildStatus](https://travis-ci.com/jackofdiamond5/BackpackTfApi.svg?branch=master)](https://travis-ci.org/jackofdiamond5/BackpackTfApi)
 # Backpack.Tf Api

-[Backpack.Tf Api](https://github.com/jackofdiamond5/BackpackTfApi) is a project that provides wrapper models and utility classes for easier management for the [backpack.tf](https://backpack.tf) API endpoints.
+[Backpack.Tf Api](https://github.com/jackofdiamond5/BackpackTfApi) is a project that provides wrapper models and utility classes for easier management of the [backpack.tf](https://backpack.tf) API endpoints.
 Built with the mindset of being useful for all sorts of applications, it lives to serve the following goals:
 - Be easy to use and understand
 - Be well documented
 - Unify all API endpoints and provide simple handlers